unicornultrafoundation/subnet-node/docs/vpn.md

 ### Dispatcher

 The Dispatcher component:
-- Routes packets to the appropriate worker based on destination
+- Routes packets to the appropriate stream based on destination and connection key
-- Manages worker lifecycle
+- Manages stream channel assignment
 - Provides packet buffering and flow control
+- Ensures sequential processing of packets with the same connection key

-### StreamService
+### StreamPool

-The StreamService component:
+The StreamPool component:
 - Creates and manages libp2p streams
 - Provides stream pooling for performance
-- Implements stream health checking
+- Dynamically scales streams based on traffic load
+- Supports connection-based routing
-- Supports stream multiplexing
+- Ensures proper stream cleanup and resource management

 ### CircuitBreakerManager